miquido/2match/README.md

 ## **Input format**
 #### Converting from a spreadsheet to string files
 A spreadsheet in a format presented in the `strings_spreadsheet_SAMPLE.ods` is required.
 All fields that are **bolded** must be present in the input spreadsheet under the same name and order.
-2match generates 2 strings files into each values directory: `strings.xml` or `Localizable.strings` and `strings_plural.xml` or `Localizable.stringsdict`.
+Using this spreadsheet, 2match generates:
+* Android: Two files in the values directory — `strings.xml` for single strings and `strings_plural.xml` for plural strings.
+* Web: Two files in the lang-CODE directory — `strings.json` for single strings and `strings_plural.json` for plural strings.
+* iOS: A single file — `Localizable.xcstrings`.

 The easiest way to start is to either copy the provided sample spreadsheet or generate it using 2match in the *toSpreadsheet* mode.

 #### Converting from strings files to spreadsheet
-To convert existing strings to a spreadsheet there is only one requirement: plural strings must be kept in a separate file than single strings.
-Single strings file has to be named `strings.xml` or `Localizable.strings` and plural strings must be kept in `strings_plural.xml` or `Localizable.stringsdict` file.
+To convert existing string files into a spreadsheet:
+* For Android and Web, plural strings must be in separate files from single strings:
+  * Single strings: `strings.xml` (Android) or `strings.json` (Web).
+  * Plural strings: `strings_plural.xml` (Android) or `strings_plural.json` (Web).
+* For iOS, all strings — single and plural — must be in a single file named `Localizable.xcstrings`

 ## **Getting started**